rajin-khan/Tessro/README.md

 - Supports **end-to-end WebRTC streaming**
 - Has **no trackers, ads, or analytics**

-Coming soon: self-hosted TURN fallback for even better firewall/NAT support (currently using free 24h servers on Twilio).
+Using Cloudflare TURN service for reliable firewall/NAT traversal (1TB/month free tier).

 ---